minetest/minetest/doc/lua_api.md

 * `SecureRandom`
 * `VoxelArea`
 * `VoxelManip`
-    * only given by callbacks; no access to rest of map
+    * only given by callbacks; cannot access rest of map
 * `Settings`

 Functions: